 The main nerve that runs through the shoulder is the axillary nerve, which originates from the brachial plexus and contain fibres from the C5 and C6 cervical nerves.
 The axillary nerve follows the axillary artery until it separates to the anterior of the subscapularis muscle, following the circumflex artery through the quadrangle space.
 The axillary nerve branches off into three branches that terminate; being the anterior branch, posterior branch, and the articular branch.
 The anterior branch moves down and around the surgical neck (within 1.7 cm) under the deltoid, allowing it to supply the section of deltoid muscle, eventually terminating in the skin.
-The posterior branch supplies a posterior section of the deltoid and the teres minor.
-This nerve ends as the superior lateral cutaneous nerve of the arm.
+The posterior branch supplies a posterior section of the arm.
 The articular branch inserts into the shoulder joint inferior to the subscapularis (2,15,17).
 In a study performed on 143 patients who suffered low energy proximal humeral fractures 67 % suffered from nerve injuries, with the axillary nerve being the most commonly damaged (2).
 This would suggest a treatment method that supports soft tissue recovery are favourable.